Story time. Last Christmas, Board Blazers got a TON of emails all throughout the holiday season--some more heartbreaking than others.

 "My grandson has been wanting a skateboard for ages, and I ordered a Board Blazers skateboard for him a month ago.
 The package arrived, but it was just some lights--is the skateboard coming separately?"

-This sucked for two reasons.
+This was a bummer for two reasons:

 - Clearly something was up with our Amazon page--even though we said a few times in the description that ***THE SKATEBOARD IS NOT INCLUDED***, somehow people were missing it.

 - Kids everywhere that wanted skateboards weren't getting them, and we couldn't do anything to help.

 But now, months in advance, we've transformed our Amazon page to a state of clarity it has never before seen, so well-intentioned shoppers don't fall into that pit.

 Plus, we're putting together this handy guide for any parents or grandparents who want to keep an eye out for a good quality, affordable skateboard.

 This whole article is about buying skateboards online, because it's cheap and convenient.
 But there are some problems with buying online that I've gotta mention.

 Problem 1: You can't physically inspect the board.